-9.1.
-Comparison with Previous Scheduling Policies
+9.1 Comparison to Previous Scheduling Policies

-Figure 9 compares MCP and IMPS with previous memory scheduling policies, FR-FCFS [22], PARBS [17], ATLAS [10] and TCM [11] over 240 workloads.
+Figure 8 compares MCP and IMPS with previous memory scheduling policies, FR-FCFS [25], PAR-BS [20], ATLAS [11] and TCM [12] over 240 workloads.
 Two major conclusions are in order.
-First, application-aware scheduling policies perform better than FR-FCFS, and, TCM performs the best among the application-aware scheduling policies, consistent with previous work[10, 11, 17].
+First, most application-aware scheduling policies perform better than FR-FCFS, and TCM performs the best among the application-aware scheduling policies, consistent with previous work [20, 11, 12].
 Second, MCP and IMPS outperform TCM by 1%/5%, with no/minimal changes to the scheduler.